asiya-tabasum/prodify/README.md

 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) in your browser to view the frontend.
+Create .env file with VITE_API_URL to store the backend api where it is running.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the frontend.

 ---